Diabetes Herb Bitter Melon

 15 Medicinal Uses of Bitter melon

-- Blood sugar control - Studies have shown bitter melon lowers blood sugar through increased metabolism of glucose.
+- Blood sugar - Studies have shown bitter melon lowers blood sugar through increased metabolism of glucose.
 It is used as a folk medicine for diabetes treatment.
 It contains a hypoglycemic or insulin-like principle, consider as 'plant-insulin,' which is highly beneficial in lowering the blood sugar levels.

 - Rich in nutrients - Being rich in essential vitamins and minerals, such as vitamin A, B1, B2, C, and Iron, it prevents many complications such as hypertension, eye complications, and neuritis.